ryanleonbutler/rbo/blog/static/blog/posts/How_to_manage_python_project.md

 ## Last words

 It is as simple as that to get started with Poetry.
-I like how it has abstracted the repetative tasks and additional overheaded added to the developer in managing depedencies and virtual environments.
+I like how it has abstracted the repetitive tasks and additional overhead added to the developer in managing depedencies and virtual environments.
 I trust the above information has provided you with some new insights into managing your Python projects using Poetry.
 Please follow me on [Twitter](https://twitter.com/ryanleonbutler) and [LinkedIn](https://www.linkedin.com/in/ryanleonbutler/) if you like the content I am creating and keep an eye out for my future posts.

 *Take care fellow Pythonistas,*
 *Ryan*